 - Natural-colored lighting: No fluorescent bulbs.
 They are heinous to work under and provide a less-than-flattering hue.
 Do yourself a favor and install soft-white bulbs in your ceiling lamps.
 Better yet invest in a customizable lighting setup that allows you to control position and color temperature.

 - Greenery and decor: Bring the outside in with some live plants and don’t take for granted the power of a few decorative accents.
 We spend a lot of time at work, so it’s nice to make a space that truly feels yours.

 Telemedicine is here to stay.
-Understanding the most important factors is the first step to enable a highly successful telemedicine practice.
-Focusing on telemedicine as an e-commerce business is the most important mindset shift that you can make in 2022.
+Understanding the most important factors is the first step to enabling a highly successful telemedicine practice.
+Focusing on telemedicine as an e-commerce business is the most important mindset shift that you can make in 2024.

 The rest is execution and of course making some well-informed choices.
 Luckily, you’re now armed with all the key insights to make those choices.